Mohammed bin Abdulrahman bin Jassim Al Thani: Role as Minister of Foreign Affairs and Prime Minister

 In late January 2024, Sheikh Mohammed met US officials in an effort to continue ceasefire negotiations in Washington, D.C. and welcomed US Secretary Antony Blinken in Doha on 6 February 2024.
 With Qatar and Egypt as mediators, Hamas proposed a deal which would include the release of all Israeli hostages in Gaza and hundreds of Palestinians held in Israeli prisons, and an end to the war.
 On 7 February 2024, Israeli Prime Minister Netanyahu rejected the proposal.

-The humanitarian efforts by Mohammed and Emir Tamim Bin Hamad Al Thani were praised by various global leaders such as Antony Blinken, Canadian prime minister Justin Trudeau, US president Joe Biden and the EU's high representative for foreign affairs Josep Borrell.
+The humanitarian efforts by Mohammed and Emir Tamim Bin Hamad Al Thani were praised by various global leaders, such as Antony Blinken, Canadian prime minister Justin Trudeau, US president Joe Biden and the EU's high representative for foreign affairs Josep Borrell.

-TIME magazine, recognized Sheikh Mohammed as one of the "100 Most Influential People" in the world for 2024.
+TIME magazine recognized Sheikh Mohammed as one of the "100 Most Influential People" in the world for 2024.
 According to the magazine, Sheikh Mohammed's inclusion in the list is attributed to his notable role in the negotiations between Hamas and Israel.

 In January 2025, Sheikh Mohammed facilitated negotiations that led to a ceasefire agreement between Israel and Hamas after over a year of conflict in Gaza.
 Under his mediation, Qatari officials hosted talks in Doha, resulting in a truce involving a hostage-prisoner exchange and measures to address the humanitarian situation in the region.

 In February 2025, Sheikh Mohammed visited Beirut, Lebanon, reaffirming Qatar's support for the country.
 During his one-day visit, Al Thani met with Lebanese officials, including President Joseph Aoun, Parliament Speaker Nabih Berri, Prime Minister-designate Nawaf Salam, and caretaker Prime Minister Najib Mikati.
 He pledged Qatar's active involvement in Lebanon's reconstruction, particularly in the southern region affected by the recent conflict with Israel.

 Role as Chairman of Qatar Fund For Development (QFFD)

-As Chairman of the Qatar Fund for Development, Sheikh Mohammed directs the fund's operations and the expansion of its activities to reach more than 70 countries around the world, notably in the Middle East, Asia, and Africa.

-Sheikh Mohammed contributes to supporting international development through the fund's long-term strategy focusing on education, health, economic empowerment, and addressing climate change.
-This strategy is based on the Qatar National Vision 2030 and is consistent with the UN Sustainable Development Goals (UNSDGs).
+Sheikh Mohammed became the Chairman of the Board of Directors of the Qatar Fund for Development (QFFD) in 2014.
+His appointment coincided with a major restructuring of the fund, which he spearheaded.
+He served in this capacity for a decade until 2024, when he was succeeded by Sheikh Thani bin Hamad Al Thani.

-Sheikh Mohammed has sponsored the launch of several humanitarian and development initiatives through the Fund, including, but not limited to, the “Qatar Creates Vision” initiative in India and Bangladesh, the "Quest" initiative for educating displaced Syrians and refugees in both Syria and neighboring countries, and the "Business Incubator Laboratories" initiative in cooperation with the United Nations Development Program.
+Several humanitarian and development initiatives were launched by the Fund during his tenure, including the "Qatar Creates Vision" initiative in India and Bangladesh, the "Quest" initiative for educating displaced Syrians and refugees in Syria and neighboring countries, and the "Business Incubator Laboratories" initiative in cooperation with the United Nations Development Program.

-Sheikh Mohammed's leadership has contributed to strengthening ties with recipient countries and Qatar's prominent efforts overall to coordinate international multilateral action.